Two-faced person: Historical use

 Since 2017, the term has also been used to refer to Uyghur politicians and celebrities who secretly support Xinjiang independence, and to those criticizing Chinese policies related to the Uyghurs.
 Famous examples are Shirzat Bawudun and Sattar Sawut, who respectively are former heads of justice and education in Xinjiang.

 In 2020, Zhao Zhengyong, 69, the former chief of the Shaanxi Provincial Committee of the Communist Party was sentenced to death following his conviction for embezzling over $100 million yuan.
 Just before his conviction, he was called a "shameless two-faced person (可耻的两面人)" in a CCP publication.
 Three years prior to this, Zhao had called in the same journal for a crackdown on "two-faced people in government".

-In 2021, fashion designer Hugo Boss was accused of being two-faced following his criticism of Chinese labor and human rights practices regarding Uighurs working in Xinjiang.
+In 2021, fashion house Hugo Boss was accused of being two-faced following its criticism of Chinese labor and human rights practices regarding Uighurs working in Xinjiang.
 The United States responded that the criticism was part of a state-run campaign designed to criticize those who had encouraged a boycott of Uighur-produced cotton.